Brachychiton acerifolius: Description

 Flowers are bright red or scarlet in colour, bell-shaped when viewed from the side and star-shaped when viewed end-on, about 25 to 30 mm long by 16 to 22 mm wide, and are produced on large panicles.
 They have five petals, fused at the base and free at the ends.
 The ensuing fruits are a dehiscent pod which is dark brown, leathery, boat-shaped and about 10 cm long.
-They ripen around May to August in Australia, splitting along one side to reveal two rows of yellow seeds numbering 12–26, each around 10 by 5 mm and surrounded by a papery aril covered in stiff hairs which are very irritating if touched.
+They ripen around May to August in Australia, splitting along one side to reveal two rows of yellow seeds numbering 12–26, each around 10 by 5 mm and surrounded by a papery aril covered in stiff hairs, which are very irritating if touched.

 Distribution and habitat

 Brachychiton acerifolius is found in well developed coastal rainforests from southern New South Wales to far north Queensland.
-In Cape York Peninsula and north east Queensland the altitudinal range is from sea level to 1000 m.
+In Cape York Peninsula and northeast Queensland the altitudinal range is from sea level to 1000 m.
 It also grows in drier, more seasonal forests.

 Cultivation and uses

 B. acerifolius is very popular as an ornamental tree both in its native Australia and around the world.
 The flowering is a spectacular event, as it sheds its leaves just prior to producing masses of bright scarlet flowers over the entire tree.
 It is used for street plantings, public parks and gardens, and in private gardens.
 It is easily grown and may be propagated from seed, cuttings, or by grafting.

-In the New South Wales local government area of Northern Beaches, the Illawarra Flame Tree is included in a list of trees that are exempt from the need to request Council's consent prior to removal.
+In the New South Wales local government area of Northern Beaches, the Illawarra flame tree is included in a list of trees that are exempt from the need to request Council's consent prior to removal.

-The seeds of Brachychiton species are edible - Indigenous Australians ate them either raw or roasted, after removing the irritating hairs that surround them in the pod.
+The seeds of Brachychiton species are edible—Indigenous Australians ate them either raw or roasted after removing the irritating hairs that surround them in the pod.
 They are nutritious, containing 18% protein and 25% fat with high levels of zinc and magnesium.
 They also ate the roots of young trees.

 Ecology

 This species is a host plant for the larvae of the pencilled blue, shining pencil-blue, common aeroplane and tailed emperor butterflies.
-The seeds are eaten by Australian king parrots and the Regent and Satin bowerbirds.
+The seeds are eaten by Australian king parrots and the regent and satin bowerbirds.